michaelWuensch/BitBanana/docs/REBRANDING.md

 ## What changed?

 Really not much.
 The whole git history is retained and the same developer is maintaining it.
 The fork happened at tag v0.5.9-beta.
+You can even use the Backup/Restore functionality to easily migrate from Zap Android to BitBanana while keeping your contacts and connected nodes.

 Here are the changes:

 - The Name